 The smile denies the memory recalled:

-that day they ran, white-faced, along the street.
+that day we ran, white-faced, along the street.

-that day they ran, white-haired, along the street.
+that day we ran, white-haired, along the street.

 I turn away but looking back, I see

 yet bravely are they equal to the task.